Free DANB CDA Practice Test (2026)

 Administration

-Test Schedule: Once your application is approved, you will have 60 days from the date of application to schedule and take your exam.
+Test schedule: After your application is approved, you have 60 days to schedule and take your exam.
+If needed, you may request one additional 60-day testing window.

 Test Provider